coolcorexix/defi-crunching/journaling.md

 after multer middleware, file will be attached to req.file and we can use it in our handler the whole thing is pretty messy and need customized typing, but it works
 ```

+- The + sign in CSS is used to select the next sibling of the element, not the element in it like >

+- The htmlFor of label can act like a ref in DOM -> it is really powerful!

+TODO:
+- Add digital notation feature to the app TONIGHT
+- Deploy nodejs